-50 Most Overrated Tourist Attractions in the World
+50 Most Overrated Tourist Attractions on the Planet

 Some sights are worth skipping.